dgaray01/proxylinker/README.md

 ### Prerequisites

-- A VPS with a public IP address.
+- A Server with a public IP address.
 - Node.js and npm installed on both the VPS and Raspberry Pi.
 - A local server running on the Raspberry Pi (e.g., a web server on port 8080).